 We know this is a lot of information and change, but please remember that we have made these adjustments to keep us all safe and to help us keep our doors open.
 If you answer "yes" to any of the following questions, your dancer should take SDC at Home classes for 14 days after symptoms subside.
+It is advised by the CDC that any person's exposed to COVID get COVID tested.
 THANK YOU!

 Degree of Separation for Dancer:

 a.
 You, or anyone you are living with, have/has been exposed to COVID, dancer should take SDC at home.

 b.
 You have had outside exposure but are not displaying symptoms.